software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 Unit tests have these pros and cons:

-- 🟢 Simple to write and easy to maintain
+- 🟢 Simple to implement and easy to maintain
 - 🟢 Fast to run
 - 🔴 Doesn't provide good reliability that the application works as a whole